Turn complex workflows into a streamlined process

 Accessing and working on guideline projects can be disrupted by limited or unreliable internet connectivity or the need to travel.
 Offline Mode solves this by allowing the continuation of work without an internet connection, syncing changes automatically when reconnecting, so work can continue seamlessly anywhere.

-Making guidelines easily accessible is no easy feat, especially if they are published across different journals, volumes and dates.
-The publication platform can be your dedicated repository of all guidelines, which can be easily accessed, searched and filtered, including AI assistants, so the users can find relevant information efficiently.
+Making guidelines easily accessible is no easy feat, especially if they are published across different journals, volumes, and dates.
+The publication platform can be your dedicated repository of all guidelines, which can be easily accessed, searched, and filtered, including AI assistants, so the users can find relevant information efficiently.

 It may be hard for end users to find relevant information when recommendations are scattered across lengthy guidelines, with numerous versions and updates available, often presenting conflicting information.
 Recommendation Maps help organise recommendations across guidelines on a grid of interventions and populations, so that patients and healthcare providers can easily find recommendations of interest and compare different versions, while researchers are able to determine points of confusion or research priorities.